fizzy-fifs/Bank-Tech-Test/README.md

 ## Running tests
-To test, copy and paste the file path of the 'SpecRunner.html' file located in the root directory into the url bar of a browser of your choice.
+To test, copy and paste the file path of the 'SpecRunner.html' file located in the root directory of this repo into the url bar of a browser of your choice.

 ###### *© Fifolu Akinyemi*